suryabalan/Rate_Limiter/README.md

    - Here the limits is considered per minute.
 For example: 5 requests per minute.
 After a minute, it gets updated automatically.
    - We can set the rate limit for each API.
 If not, we have default values of 2 requests per minute for api one, 5 requests per minute for api two and
      10 requests per minute for api three.
+   - We have to set the limit before calling the api's.
+If not, the value we set explicitly will not work.
+It will take the default values.

 4. Working logic: